vishwajeet-kamble/The_Sparks_Foundation_GRIPS_Internship_June-2022_Batch/Task_1_EDA_Retail/README.md

 # <b>Exploratory Data Analysis - Retail Superstore </b>

+#### Performing EDA for understanding improvement that can be done for Growth of Business.

 ### To Do list:-
 - Perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’
 - As a business manager, try to find out the weak areas where you can work to make more profit.
 - Dataset Link: https://bit.ly/3i4rbWl
 - Pre-Processing of Dataset
 - Analyse and create visualization for better understanding of sales according to particular data's present in front of us.
-- Getting Insights by our visuals and comparision
+- Getting Insights by our visuals and comparision.

 ### Conclusion:
 - Highest sales seen in